Rev Celia Apeagyei-Collins

 Rt Hon Stephen Timms

-Having entered Parliament in 1994, the Rt Hon Stephen Timms is currently the Member of Parliament for East Ham.
+Having entered Parliament in 1994, the Rt Hon Sir Stephen Timms is currently the Member of Parliament for East Ham.
 He is also the Labour Party's Faith Envoy.
-He was the Shadow Minister for Employment from 2010 until September 2015 and currently sits on the Exiting the European Union Select Committee.
-Stephen was formerly Financial Secretary to the Treasury with strategic oversight of taxation as a whole, Her Majesty's Revenue and Customs and European and international tax issues.
-Stephen is also a member of the Ramblers Association and the former Chair of Christians on the Left.
+He was the Shadow Minister for Employment from 2010 until September 2015 and currently chairs the Work and Pensions Select Committee.
+Sir Stephen was formerly Financial Secretary to the Treasury with strategic oversight of taxation as a whole, Her Majesty's Revenue and Customs and European and international tax issues.
+Sir Stephen is also a member of the Ramblers Association and the former Chair of Christians on the Left.
 He lives in the East London Borough of Newham, and is married to Hui-Leng.

 Will Torrent is one of the UK’s top chocolate experts with an award-winning patisserie background.
 He has worked with some of the UK’s most well known chefs, as well as appearing on TV shows including Sunday Brunch, The Apprentice, Blue Peter and Songs of Praise.
 He works as a Patisserie and Chocolate consultant for Waitrose and is the author of three best-selling books.
 Will is married to Francesca and lives in South Buckinghamshire.